Skip to Content

 Wrongful Death Attorney in Scranton

-Patrick M. Rogan may be able to help you if you have lost a loved one due to:
+Patrick M. Rogan may be able to help if you have lost a loved one due to:

-Pennsylvania law provides for two distinct legal claims that must often be filed together following a fatal accident caused by negligence: the Wrongful Death Act and the Survival Act (42 Pa.
-C.S. §§ 8301-8302).
-Our firm files both to ensure maximum recovery for both the family and the estate.
+Pennsylvania law provides two distinct claims that are often filed together following a fatal accident caused by negligence: the Wrongful Death Act and the Survival Act (42 Pa.
+C.S. §§ 8301–8302).
+Each claim compensates a different set of losses.
+Leaving one unfiled may limit the damages pursued.

 The Statute of Limitations